wisdomfrominsanity/WindowsBrute/README.md

 Run Program:$ sudo python3 animal.py

-Options within program: Use Capital Y or N
+Options within program: Use Capital Y, C, or N

 When Nano text editor appears with Hashes delete all users and hashes except your target NTLM Hash located at the end of User between ":" and ":::" it should be 32 characters in length.
 Save file and Exit Nano to Continue